techpanja/interviewproblems/README.md

 Collections
 -----------
 1. Find cartesian of lists.
+2. Implement custom linked list.
-2. Find nth element from end of the linked list.
+3. Find nth element from end of the linked list.
-3. Flatten a nested list.
+4. Flatten a nested list.
-4. Given a nested list of integers, returns the sum of all integers in the list weighted by their depth.
+5. Given a nested list of integers, returns the sum of all integers in the list weighted by their depth.

 Iterator
 --------